Warty Newt Care Sheet

 Substrate can consist of either sand, large grade gravel, or it can be omitted altogether.
 Fine grade gravel can potentially cause issues with impaction if accidentally swallowed.
 Any substrate used should be thoroughly washed beforehand.
 The substrate should be serviced regularly with a gravel vacuum while performing partial water changes.

 Warty Newt Food

 Warty newts will accept a wide range of food items in captivity.
 Chopped sections of live earthworms are relished as are crickets, waxworms, freshly-molted mealworms, and roaches.
-Non-living food items such as sections of shrimp and commercial turtle sticks are also readily accepted.
+Non-living food items such as sections of shrimp and commercial turtle sticks are also readily accepted which can be found in the general frog and newt food section.
 Adults can be maintained on two feedings a week whereas juveniles must be fed three to four times a week.
 Larvae require daily feedings of live food such as brine shrimp, white worms, daphnia, and black worms.
 Adults will generally learn to accept food from forceps and feeding in this manner will not only make it easier to monitor each individual but also go a long way in maintaining water quality.
 If a wide variety is offered then there is little need for additional supplementation.

 Warty Newt Water and Quality

 Paramesotriton are not fussy about exact water parameters as long the water is clean and extremes of pH and hardness are avoided.
-Sponge filters driven by an air pump work well as do submersible power filters.
+Sponge filters driven by an air pump work well as do submersible power filters, such as the Aqueon QuietFlow Internal Aquarium & Terrarium Internal Power Filter.
 Partial water changes must be performed regularly in any case.
 Warty newts can be messy eaters if not fed with forceps.